iaxo/axion-limits/README.md

 > [!NOTE]
 > Note that the order in which the experiments are added to this list will be the order in which they are plotted, so the last experiments added will be drawn on top of the first ones.

-Now, extract this rows (the _get_rows(field, values)_ method return the rows in the same order in which they are given in the values argument) from the database as follows:
+Now, extract these rows (the _get_rows(field, values)_ method return the rows in the same order in which they are given in the values argument) from the database as follows:
 ```python
 exps = database.get_rows("name", experimentsToPlot)
 ```